moemen95/Pytorch-Project-Template/README.md

 * MobilenetV2
 * visual-interaction-networks-pytorch
 * variational-Autoencoder-pytorch

-### Contribution:
-We are welcoming any contribution from the community that may add value to the template.

 ### License:
 This project is licensed under MIT License - see the LICENSE file for details